 For people in dementia transitions and carepartners.

-Join us for a new social and educational eight-week series taught by Extension Master Gardener Volunteers from the University of Minnesota.
+Join us for a new social and educational 6-8 week series offered May - October taught by Extension Master Gardener Volunteers from the University of Minnesota.
 This series will share the joy of growing plants, social connections, and cultural outings for people living with early dementia and their care partners.

 Growing Connections Purpose

 - Increase an overall well-being by engaging in gardening with others and exercising the mind.

 - Increase awareness of living well with this disease in the community.

 Where: Hopkins Activity Center, 33 14th Ave.
 N, Hopkins, MN 55343

 Gabrielle Anderson at 952.767.7570 or email@example.com or Ann Thureen at

 Giving Voice is a choral ensemble created especially for people living with Alzheimer’s and their caregivers.
 Co-founders Mary Lenard and Marge Ostroushko were struck by recent discoveries about the powerful effects of music on the lives of people with dementia, especially the findings that individuals with Alzheimer’s are able to sing and enjoy music even as their disease progresses, especially if they sing familiar music.
 When they learned about choirs for people with Alzheimer’s in New York and Oregon, Lenard and Ostroushko began investigating how to create a similar chorus in the Twin Cities.
 After receiving funding to launch a pilot, they formed an advisory group to bring people together around this concept.
 In the late spring, they had the opportunity to partner with professional musician Jeanie Brindley-Barnett and MacPhail Center for Music to get the ball rolling.

 Where: Lyngblomsten, 1415 Almond Ave.
 W., St. Paul, MN 55108 (In the chapel on Mondays)